Icenium/bond-content/layout-and-navigation/lesson-1.md

 * **f**.
 Save the app.js file.
 * **g**.
 Open the iPhone simulator (select **Run** --> **iPhone**) to see your new layout in action.
 Please note the defined layout will appear specific to the particular platform.

-> Tip: Depending on the project requirements, the mobile application may be styled in several different ways.
+**Tip**: Depending on the project requirements, the mobile application may be styled in several different ways.
 Check out the documentation on [Kendo UI Mobile CSS Dependencies](http://docs.telerik.com/kendo-ui/mobile/styling#kendo-ui-mobile-css-dependencies) for full configuration options on styling in different ways.

 <hr data-action="end" />